Safer in Kent Plan

 I have made no assumptions on increases over and above 1.99% in future years.

-In total the combined commissioning and victim services budget is £4.2m for 2020/21.
-This includes £2,158,429 from the MoJ for the specific purpose of delivering support services for victims of crime, regardless of whether the crime has been reported to the police.
-As 2020/21 is an election year, I have chosen not to allocate all of the funding available.
+At the time of writing, the MoJ have yet to formally announce their allocations but it has been assumed that the £2.1m received last year for the specific purpose of delivering support services for victims of crime, regardless of whether the crime has been reported to the police will continue in 2021/22.
+In total, the combined commissioning and victim services budget is expected to be £4.2m for 2021/22.
+As 2021/22 is an election year, I have chosen not to allocate all of the funding available.
 This will allow any incoming PCC to allocate it in accordance with their priorities.
-However, I have continued funding services for 6 months so that victims and witnesses in Kent continue to receive the support they require.
+Any decisions regarding funding prior to the PCC election will seek to ensure continuity of services for victims and witnesses.
 Details of these will be made available on my website.